Introduction: Why accessibility is crucial

 Structure before design: Headings and semantics

-Headings are not just visual decoration – they form the semantic structure that screen readers use for navigation.
+Headings are not just visual decoration; they form the semantic structure that screen readers use to navigate.

-Texts are only formatted visually (bold, 18pt) instead of being marked up as genuine <h1>, <h2> elements.
-For assistive technologies, the page remains structureless.
+Text is only styled visually (bold, 18pt) instead of being marked up as genuine <h1> or <h2> elements.
+To assistive technologies, the page has no structure at all.

 Best Practice:

-- Use CMS format templates (Heading 1, 2, 3) instead of manual size changes
+- Use the CMS's paragraph styles (Heading 1, 2, 3) instead of changing the font size by hand

 - Keep the hierarchy logical: H1 → H2 → H3 (do not skip levels)

-- Use semantic HTML elements according to their purpose
+- Use semantic HTML elements for their intended purpose

-Principle: Content structure before visual design.
-CSS can adjust the appearance at any time – the semantic foundation must be correct.
+Principle: structure the content before styling it.
+CSS can change the appearance at any time, but the semantic foundation has to be right.

 Understanding screen readers

-Screen readers convert screen content into synthetic speech or Braille output.
-For blind people, they are the window to the web.
+Screen readers turn on-screen content into synthetic speech or Braille output.
+For blind people, they are the window onto the web.

-- Output acoustically (speech synthesis) or tactilely (Braille display)
+- Output it as sound (speech synthesis) or touch (Braille display)

-Consequence: Everything visual must be available as text.
-Icons need labels, images need alt texts, buttons need meaningful descriptions.
+The upshot: everything visual must also be available as text.
+Icons need labels, images need alt text and buttons need meaningful descriptions.

 Practical implementation